A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: ADAPTOR 's Architecture

 \subsection{Load Biases Unit}

-Biases are stored in registers because of their small size.
-There are three Load\_bias units.
-One unit loads biases for attention head computations to the registers of each attention head from external memory described by Algorithm~\ref{loadbiasMHA}.
-The same algorithm~\ref{loadbiasAll} describes loading of biases for feedforward networks and layer normalization unit.
-Biases are declared as one-dimensional arrays in HLS and complete array partition pragma converts them into registers.
-Since they are not tiled, they are loaded once with all the data.
+Bias parameters are stored in registers due to their relatively small size, enabling low-latency access during computation.
+Three dedicated \textit{Load\_bias} units manage the transfer of biases from external memory to the corresponding registers.
+The first unit supplies biases to the registers of each attention head in accordance with Algorithm~\ref{loadbiasMHA}.
+The same procedure, as described in Algorithm~\ref{loadbiasAll} of Section~\ref{sm}, is used to load biases for the feedforward network and the layer normalization modules.
+In HLS, biases are represented as one-dimensional arrays, and the application of a complete array partition pragma maps these arrays directly to registers.
+Since tiling is unnecessary for these small vectors, each array is loaded in a single transfer, providing all bias values simultaneously.